Military Council

 A military council is an approach to organization by a council with representatives from various bodies.

-The term "military council" applied to organisational groupings of senior ranking officers in the European armies of the 19th century during operational planning, also refers to the practice retained in the Soviet Union's Red Army until 1947.
+The term "military council", also known as council of war, applied to organizational groupings of senior ranking officers in the European armies of the 19th century during operational planning, also refers to the practice retained in the Soviet Union's Red Army until 1947.

-As a proper noun term it may refer to:
+As a proper noun term, it may refer to: